beacon-biosignals/StableHashTraits.jl/README.md

 ### In 1.0:

 This is a very breaking release, almost all values hash differently and the API has changed.
-However, far fewer manual defintions of `hash_method` become necessary.
+However, far fewer manual definitions of `hash_method` become necessary.
 The fallback for `Any` should handle many more cases.

 - **Breaking**: `transform` has been removed, its features are covered by `FnHash` and